Next Friday night, the Hundred Year War will be renewed.

 (Here's a link to the most familiar version of the song, done by the Kingston Trio in 1959.
 Keep in mind that Scollay Square station is now named Government Center, and that the reason Mrs. Charlie doesn't give him the extra nickel along with the sandwich isn't that she keeps forgetting, but that they're acting on principle, protesting the 5-cent exit fare -- my, how times have changed.)

 Boston was one of the last cities to turn from subway tokens to farecards, in 2006, a decade after New York's switch was in progress.
-A ride costs $2.50 with cash, the same as New York's subway, and if you're there for the entire series, it may be cheaper to get a 7-day pass for $18.
-(The MBTA 1-day pass is $11, so the 7-day pass is a better option.
+A ride costs $2.65 with cash, the same as New York's subway, and if you're there for the entire series, it may be cheaper to get a 7-day pass for $19.
+The MBTA 1-day pass is $12, so the 7-day pass is a better option.
 Boston switched from tokens to farecards in 2006, cheekily calling them CharlieCards after the song character.